tcab/pagestest/README.md

 ![mvc-a-architecture](./docs/images/mvc-a-architecture.svg)

 - works locally on dev machine
-- works on main github README
+- works on main github README ✅
-- CLICKING ON IMAGE - takes you to ugly github framed page
+- CLICKING ON IMAGE - takes you to ugly github framed page  ❌

-`?sanitize=true` not needed, doesn't hurt.
+- Note that `?sanitize=true` not needed, though doesn't hurt.